wasmerio/old-docs.wasmer.io/integrations/js/module-transformation.md

 In spite of this, different vendors have gone ahead and implemented their own partial solutions.
 For instance, programs running in NodeJS are able (with certain limitations) to work with `BigInt` values in the WebAssembly interface; however, that same WebAssembly program will probably fail if instantiated by a browser with an error such as `TypeError: Cannot convert a BigInt value to a number`

-Since the standard has not yet been finalised, it is safest to assume that you will always fall into this an implementation gap anytime a WebAssembly module needs to pass an `i64` value out to a host function (typically implemented through WASI).
+Since the standard has not yet been finalised, it is safest to assume that you will always fall into this implementation gap anytime a WebAssembly module needs to pass an `i64` value out to a host function (typically implemented through WASI).

 A good example here is the WASI function [clock\_time\_get](https://github.com/WebAssembly/WASI/blob/main/phases/snapshot/docs.md#-clock_time_getid-clockid-precision-timestamp---resulttimestamp-errno).